-Thank you for your interest to our library !
+Thank you for your interest in our library !
 We are thrilled to have such a motivated community.

-- If you're new with TFDS, the easiest way to get started is to implement one of our requested dataset, focusing on the most requested once.
+- If you're new with TFDS, the easiest way to get started is to implement one of our requested datasets, focusing on the most requested ones.
 Follow our guide for instructions.

 - Don't hesitate to take over bugs which are already assigned, but haven't been updated in a while.

 - No need to get the issue assigned to you.
-Simply comment on the issue when you're starting working on it :)
+Simply comment on the issue when you're starting to work on it :)

-- Don't hesitate to ask for help if you're interested by an issue but don't know how to get started.
-And please send draft PR if you want early feedback.
+- Don't hesitate to ask for help if you're interested in an issue but don't know how to get started.
+And please send a draft PR if you want early feedback.

 - To avoid unnecessary duplication of work, check the list of pending Pull Requests, and comment on issues you're working on.

 To get started, clone or download the Tensorflow Datasets repository and install the repo locally.